READ NEXT

 Common myths about patents

-Our fees are quite modest; filing a provisional application costs $110, filing a standard patent is at least $370.
-There will be additional fees further along in the process, including an annual fee to keep your patent active.
+A provisional application costs $100, and filing a standard patent starts at $400.
+Other fees apply over time, including annual fees to keep your patent active.

 If you're worrying that big corporations will steal your idea and you won’t have enough money to fight them in court, keep these things in mind: